 The third is one of coinage unification, which appears to have happened some time around the middle of the 4th century BC.
 During this period, most of the spade making regions gave up their distinctive spade forms, and adopted minor variations of the thing 1/2 and 1 Jin flat foot spades.
 The knife making regions adopted minor variations on the "ming" knife forms.
 This is also the period during which the first round coins appear.
 These changes probably allowed for wider circulation of coinage, with coins from different states and cities being able to move freely through other regions where similar coins were being made and used.
 This period only ends when the Zhou dynast comes to an end around 255 BC.

 By the Shang Dynasty and continuing into the Zhou Dynasty, actual cowry shells were used as a form of money but they fall more into the catagory of "primative money" than true coins.
-Their use far pre-dates the first true coins as shown by Wang on pages 64 and 65 of his book "Early Chinese Coinage" where he describes a bronze Tsun vessel bearing the inscription :
+Their use far pre-dates the first true coins as shown by Wang on pages 64 and 65 of his book "Early Chinese Coinage" where he describes a bronze Tsun vessel bearing the inscription:

-"LORD OF CHU, YUAN, HAD THIS PRECIOUS VESSEL MADE.
-HE USED FOURTEEN P'ENG OF COWRIES".
+LORD OF CHU, YUAN, HAD THIS PRECIOUS VESSEL MADE.
+HE USED FOURTEEN P'ENG OF COWRIES.
 While this tells us cowry shells could be grouped together in a denomination known as a P'ENG and used to pay for things, the number or weight of cowries in a p'eng is not known.
 Further evidence indicating cowry shells were still a form of money in the first century AD can be seen where Wang Mang (AD 7-22) included cowry shells on his list of exchange rates between various currency objects.

 These very weather cowry shells came from a Shang Dynasty site.
 Note how the backs were broken, allowing them to be strung together, a feature often seen when cowery shells were as money by other cultures, even in fairly recent times.

-At some uncertain date, but probably early in the Zhou Dynasty period, carving imitations of cowry shells appear in various materials including bone, shell, and stone.
+typically about $12.00 eachAt some uncertain date, but probably early in the Zhou Dynasty period, carving imitations of cowry shells appear in various materials including bone, shell, and stone.
 There are also molding imitations of clay and bronze.
 It is likely cowry imitations arose from a shortage of actual shells, and may have been made and used over a long period of time.
 At this point, it does not appear to be possible to date them exactly.

-The example on the left is carved from clam shell and the one on the right from bone.
+The example on the left is carved from clam shell and the one at the right from bone.
 They clearly show lines carved into the undersides that mimic the groves one sees on the undersides of actual cowry shells, and are pierced for stringing.
 Not all carved examples will show these lines, especially those carved from stone, but most do.
 It is important to note that these are not inscribed with the mark of any issuing authority and thus must be considered a form of Primitive money rather than true coins.

-Bone cowry imitations are commonly found stained green from burial with bronze, but I have not found any records of such excavated cowries that would tell us if this results from burial along side bronze coins, or possibly inside of bronze vessels, but I suspect burial in bronze vessels is the more likely explanation.
+about $17.50 for bone, $25.00 for shell, $55.00 for stoneBone cowry imitations are commonly found stained green from burial with bronze, but I have not found any records of such excavated cowries that would tell us if this results from burial along side bronze coins, or possibly inside of bronze vessels, but I suspect burial in bronze vessels is the more likely explanation.

 In the region between the Yellow and Yangtze rivers in the territory of the State of Chu, cowry imitations became even more stylized being cast in bronze with inscriptions that probably indicate an issuing authority.
 At that point they transform from a form of primitive money to a true coins.